Field Trips and Tours

 • about the various agricultural programs offered by their local county extension 4-H club, high school FFA chapters, and competitive showing opportunities offered.

-• tour the garden area that includes twenty (20) beds with a variety of flowering plants, fruits, vegetables, herbs and cactus;
+• experience the outdoors as a great scientific learning laboratory as they tour the garden area that includes numerous beds with a variety of flowing plants, fruits, vegetables, herbs and cactus and a fish pond;

 Field Trip Schedule & Operating Hours